afaguilarr/tae-bootcamp-example/README.md

-Hello, this is a new file
+Hello, this is a new file.
-This is new content
+This is new content and has improved a lot.